NASA-IMPACT/Blaze-Framework/HLS_To_Cloud/README.md

 ```
 ansible-playbook -i inventories/example install-agents.yml
 ```
-* To make sure that all installed properly, go to http://<master-public-ip>:8080 from the browser and you should be able to see Airflow dashboard.
-Username is airflow and password is airflow.
+* To make sure that everything installed properly, go to http://<master-public-ip>:8080 from the browser and you should be able to see Airflow dashboard.
+Default username is airflow and default password is airflow.
 Make sure that you update the password immediately to secure the access

-* Finally, install and setup transfer orchestration workflow by running following.
-For that, you need to have an account created at https://urs.earthdata.nasa.gov and installation script will ask for those credentials.
+* Finally, install and setup transfer orchestration workflow.
+First, you need to have an account created at https://urs.earthdata.nasa.gov and installation script will ask for those credentials.
 This is required to generate access credentials for NASA S3 endpoint
 ```
 ansible-playbook -i inventories/example configure-endpoints.yml
 ```
 * While executing above ansible script, You will be asked to configure the destination storage endpoint in the MFT-Master node and get the storage_id.
-Here is the example of configuring a storage endpoint
+Here is an example of configuring a storage endpoint

 Example storage creation command for AWS S3 cloud storage in us-west-2 region
 ```